How the new Wichita Water Treatment Facility will help water treatment in the future

-We are still several years out until the plant is up and running.
-The main thing that will really benefit Wichita in the future is having this new equipment and fewer repairs needed when this site opens up.
+However, that plant will take several more years to finish before it is up and running.

+On Wednesday, city officials discussed the benefit of the new treatment plant.
+The current plant is 80 years old.

-“We are the largest water provider in the entire state of Kansas, and to continue to do that well.
-We not only have to update our plant, and also make sure that we have the best people working for us, but also make sure that we have parts on hand so that we have as little interruption of service as possible,” said the Mayor of Wichita, Brandon Whipple.
+“We are the largest water provider in the entire state of Kansas and to continue to do that well, we not only have to update our plant and also make sure that we have the best people working for us, but also make sure that we have parts on hand so that we have as little interruption of service as possible,” said Mayor Brandon Whipple.

-The goal is to work more efficiently.
-The deputy director of public works said at the current water treatment plant there is a focus on keeping it up and running.
+The deputy director of public works said the focus at the current water treatment plant is to keep it up and running.

 “We have to keep staff on their toes, fully prepared [for] 24-hour day operations, and coverage for repairs, and then also we’ve got a lot of depth with outside consulting services that we can bring on board if we need to,” said Don Henry, the deputy director of public works and utilities at the City of Wichita.